 Most mesothelioma cases were caused by exposure to asbestos on the job, but not everyone who suffers this terrible cancer can file a worker’s compensation claim.
 Many factors that are used to decide the level of compensation, such as age, occupation and salary, can change a great deal between the time you were exposed to asbestos and when the illness was discovered.

-Because the latency period from exposure to diagnosis can be decades, mesothelioma is not often diagnosed in the proper time frame suitable to make a worker’s compensation claim.
+Because of the latency period from exposure to diagnosis can be decades, mesothelioma is not often diagnosed in the proper time frame suitable to make a worker’s compensation claim.
 Also, most workers who have mesothelioma are not employed by that company anymore where the exposure happened.
-However, patients with asbestosis, could more likely qualify for a workers comp claim because this disease has a shorter period of latency.
+However, patients with asbestosis could more likely qualify for a workers comp claim because this disease has a shorter period of latency.

 Mesothelioma Lawsuits May Provide Better Compensation

 The level of compensation that you can get through your employer for your asbestos-related injuries is often lower than what you can gain through litigation.
 The maximum amount of compensation you can get in a worker’s comp claim is often limited by the laws of the state.
-But litigation awards have no limit, and can include high levels of compensation for punitive damages and pain and suffering.
+But litigation awards have no limit and can include high levels of compensation for punitive damages and pain and suffering.

 Workers Comp Benefits Are Not Guaranteed